-If your instrument has sticky notes, displays a lack of response, sensitivity or has decreased dynamic ranges, it's a candidate for regulation.
+If your piano has sticky notes, displays a lack of response, sensitivity or has decreased dynamic ranges, it's a candidate for regulation.

 If you notice that the keys are not level (some higher or lower than the rest), or the touch is uneven the need for regulation is indicated.
 However, a sluggish action or deep grooves in the hammers indicate the need for reconditioning or repair.
 Give us a call to come and appraise what is needed to improve your piano.